KassemKallas/Backdoor-Attacks-in-DeepLearning/README.md

 ###### 2. Clean-Annotation Backdoor Attack against Lane Detection Systems in the Wild [Paper](https://arxiv.org/pdf/2203.00858.pdf)
  > Authors: Xingshuo Han, Guowen Xu, Yuan Zhou, Xuehuan Yang, Jiwei Li, Tianwei Zhang

- > Publisher:
+ > Publisher: ArXiv

- >
+ > Backdoor attack against the lane detection systems in the physical world.
+Semantic trigger design, which leverages the traffic cones with specific poses and locations to activate the backdoor.
+Such trigger can be easily realized under the physical setting, and looks very natural not to be detected.

- > Category: clean label, blackbox, control the dataset and the labels
+ > Category: clean label, blackbox, control the dataset, physical domain attacks,autonomous vehicules

 ## 2021
 ###### 1. WaNet--Imperceptible Warping-based Backdoor Attack [Paper](https://arxiv.org/pdf/2102.10369)